onaio/help/faqs/_posts/2016-09-23-Services and Web Hooks.md

 A webhook is a way for Ona to provide other **URLs (Services)** with real-time information on every form submitted.
 The webhook delivers data to the URL as soon as it happens, meaning you get the data immediately.

 When a form is submitted, Ona creates a **JSON object**.
-This object contains all the submitted form’s details, including question field name, their respective answers submitted, and metadata, which is sent in real-time to all the URLs in your form’s webhooks settings via a HTTP request and posts them in JSON format.
+This object contains all the submitted form’s details, including question field name, their respective submitted answers, and metadata, which is sent in real-time to all the URLs in your form’s webhooks settings via a HTTP request and posts them in JSON format.

 ### Using Webhooks